aregtech/areg-sdk/README.md

 ### Development

-The development guidance and examples of codes you'll find in [DEVELOP](./docs/DEVELOP.md).
+The development guidance and examples of codes you'll find in [DEVELOP](./docs/DEVELOP.md) document.

 ## 📌 Use cases and benefits